rileyedmunds/old-rileyedmunds.github.io/_posts/0-0-0-datascience.md

-This winter break, I coded up some simple data science models.
+This winter break, before diving into the [Neural Network Zoo Challenge](http://rileyedmunds.com/2017/01/08/zoo/) I coded up some simple data science models.

 Here's my [code on GitHub](https://github.com/rileyedmunds/datascience){:target="_blank"}, and here are some details behind the algorithms...